web-design-and-development-at-tstc/wdd-virtualbox/imed2349/ubuntu_server.md

 ![Configure Ubuntu archive mirror screen during Ubuntu Server 20.04 installation](https://inspiringweb.org/vm_images/Ubuntu_Configure_Mirror.png)

-Then, it wil ask to configure a guided storage layout or create a custom one, leave the defaults selected, use the arrow keys to navigate to Done and then hit enter.
+Then, it will ask to configure a guided storage layout or create a custom one, leave the defaults selected, use the arrow keys to navigate to Done and then hit enter.

 ![Guided storage configuration screen during Ubuntu Server 20.04 installation](https://inspiringweb.org/vm_images/Ubuntu_Guided_Storage_Configuration.png)